LabRicecat/InIpp/README.md

 ```
 [10,"hello",(12,56,89),[sublist,12]]
 ```
-A list can hold any type, also sublist work. <br>
+A list can hold any type, also sublists work. <br>
 `IniList` is defined as `std::vector<IniElement>`.

 ### Dictionary